msalibian/STAT406/Lecture19/README.md

 ![](README_files/figure-markdown_github/brew.plot-1.png)

-Since other distances may produce different partitions, an interesting exercise would be to compare the above clusters with those found using the Euclidean on L\_norms, for example.
+Since other distances may produce different partitions, an interesting exercise would be to compare the above clusters with those found using the Euclidean or $L\_\\infy$ norms, for example.

 #### Cancer example